kkirchheim/pytorch-ood/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Out-of-Distribution ToolKit
+PyTorch Out-of-Distribution Detection
 #############################

-Implementation of methods and helper functions for Out-of-Distribution Detection, Open Set Recognition, Anomaly Detection, Novelty Detection, and and related tasks.
-Based on PyTorch.
+This package provides implementation of methods and helper functions for Out-of-Distribution Detection based on PyTorch.
+PyTorch-OOD aims to provide modular, well-tested, and documented implementations of OOD detection methods with a unified interface, as well as training and benchmark datasets, pre-trained models, and utility functions.

 This documentation provides a user guide with general information on the assumptions, nomenclature, as well as a structured API documentation to aid implementation.